pearman/bosc/README.md

 `,` is another preloaded method that comes with every object in Bosc.
 It takes one argument -- and then returns that argument.
 This allows one to switch the object they are currently operating on.
-In the example below, after the statement `local : x 3`, I no longer want to call any methods on `local`.
+In the example above, after the statement `local : x 3`, I no longer want to call any methods on `local`.
 Therefore, by using the `,` method I can switch gears and make `x` my source object.